ubiquity-os-marketplace/personal-agent/README.md

 ## How to set up?

-- Make sure the Personal Agent Bridge is also configured.
-You can read its [documentation](https://github.com/ubiquity-os-marketplace/personal-agent-bridge/blob/development/README.md).

 - Fork this repository with exactly the same name `personal-agent` under your personal account.

 - Generate a GitHub classic Personal Access Token PAT with access to repositories.